roman-milk/roman-milk.github.io/invasion-of-the-ghetto-sluts.md

  I hadn't known a lot of black women, but the ones I knew were very good looking.
 And they were blatantly sexual.
 Looking at them let you know they loved sex and were built to please.
 Black women were built for sex, it seemed.
 Like Monique and Sydni.
 They were built for sex.

  To say that white girls and black girls were the same would be a lie.
 Of the girls I had known, most of the white women were very well put-together, proper, mature women.
 And that was great.
 But the black girls, they were more raw.
 More sexual.
 A bit trashy, but in a way that suited them.
 They were honest.
 They were upfront.
 They were real.
 White girls were a bit more reserved and proper.
 These black girls were in your face.
 They were honest.
 They let you know what they wanted.
 They took what they wanted.
 In a way, that was admirable.
-Report_Story #10
+0